OctopusDeploy/docs/docs/reference/security-and-encryption.md

 The practical impact of this is:

 - While most data in the database is plain text, sensitive data like the examples below are encrypted.
-- The "master key" used to encrypt and decrypt this data is itself encrypted byÂ Windows, using a private key known only by Windows.
+- The "master key" used to encrypt and decrypt this data is itself encrypted by Windows, using a private key known only by Windows.
 - If an attacker has access to your Octopus database backup file, but they aren't on the Octopus server and don't know the master key, they won't be able to decrypt the database or other settings.